Ukraine peace deal falters as rebels show no sign of surrender

 "It's a mixed experience dealing with checkpoints and so forth and there is a varying reaction to teams.
 There is a hardened attitude in Donetsk or Slaviansk but some other areas are more accommodating," spokesman Michael Bociurkiw said.
 "When teams go to smaller centres people are more willing to talk."

-(Additional reporting by Natalia Zinets, Alastair Macdonald and Jeff Mason in Kiev, Dmitry Madorsky in Slaviansk, Alissa de Carbonnel in Donetsk, Doina Chiacu and Patricia Zengerle in Washington, Steve Gutterman and Vladimir Soldatkin in Moscow; Writing by Peter Graff, Philippa Fletcher and David Stamp; Editing by Tom Heneghan, Peter Cooney and Lisa Shumaker)
+(Additional reporting by Natalia Zinets, Alastair Macdonald and Jeff Mason in Kiev, Dmitry Madorsky in Slaviansk, Alissa de Carbonnel in Donetsk, Doina Chiacu in Washington, Steve Gutterman and Vladimir Soldatkin in Moscow; writing by Peter Graff and Philippa Fletcher; editing by David Stamp)